Aremberg Castle: Schloss

-Around 1720 the castle was rebuilt by the dukes and turned into a schloss.
+Around 1720 the castle was rebuilt by the fourth duke, Léopold Philippe, and turned into a schloss.
+Around 1750 and in the second half of the 18th century, various plans were made to construct a new palace in the village itself or in the valley below the Aremberg hill, but these were never realized.

 On 13 October 1794 came the next setback.
 As a foretaste of the antics of French revolutionary troops, a French soldier demanded that his general, a commissioner and several officers be accommodated in the castle.
 As a result, the duke and his family moved their estate to the Netherlands.
 Finally, in 1803, Jean Gaspard Villmart bought the "castle on the Aremberg" and had it demolished in 1809.
 Remains from all periods of construction are preserved, such as the moat and bank, bastions of the fortress as well as twelve lime trees in the old castle garden.